 The new SIELE is flexible – you choose your own exam date, plus which of the modules(s) testing the four communicative competencies you want to do on that day.
 It is quick – you can register up to 48 hours in advance, and get your results within three weeks (as opposed to many months for the DELE).
 The SIELE is risk free – because it is drawn up as a multi-level exam, you WILL get certified, at your correct level (A1, A2, B1, B2, C1), based on the level of communicative competency you demonstrated.
 This is because, unlike the DELE, you don’t have to register for a specific level, which means in the SIELE there isn’t the DELE’s risk of failing.

 The SIELE enjoys excellent technological back-up, because it has the educational division of telecoms giant TELEFONICA as partner.
 SIELE therefore boasts a very informative website, also accessible in English.
 There is a truly comprehensive exam guide available in English, for download.
-If you click on the icons below, it will link you automatically to the website, or to the exam guide, or to four different short videos explaining how each of the four communicative comptencies are tested in the SIELE.
+If you click on the icons below, it will link you automatically to the website, or to the exam guide, or to four different short videos explaining how each of the four communicative competencies are tested in the SIELE.

 So, how do the Siele and the DELE exam compare?
-I am the official coordinator of the accredited SIELE exam center in la Antigua Guatemala.
+Apart from being an official OPI / OPIc proctor (the American equivalent exam) I am the official coordinator of the accredited SIELE exam center in la Antigua Guatemala.
 On the other hand, I am very proud of my DELE C2 diploma.
 Furthermore, in real life I actually am the father of non-identical twins.
 So, I feel like a parent who would not want to negatively compare one to the other.
 They are from the same pedigreed stable (with the SIELE boasting a cross-continent range of godparents, in the form of the University of Salamanca, the National Autonomous University of Mexico, and the University of Buenos Aires) and they represent the same gold standard for certifying communicative competency in Spanish.
 They are both based on the Common European Framework, using the exact same curriculum.
 Level A2 for SIELE is exactly the same standard as A2 for DELE, and so on for all the levels (except for the top C2, which is only offered as DELE).
 The fundamental truth is that the only real difference lies in HOW the exams are taken, not in WHAT they test.
 The difference in the HOW, is simply that – with the SIELE – the Instituto Cervantes and its partners have stepped into the internet age, with all the convenience and flexibility that modern information technology make possible.

 For students who need certification in a hurry, the SIELE overcomes the long registration process of the DELE exam, the wait for a fixed exam date to come around, and then the usual two to three months wait for the results to be known (plus months more before the diploma finally arrives!).
 In the case of the SIELE, you can register for the date of your choosing (at our exam center here in la Antigua, for example, we offer slots six days per week).
 You need do so with only 48 hour notice, and you get your results within three weeks – very often our students get theirs the very next day.